 How do you capture the fleeting life force of the hummingbird in your energetic environment?
 There are two main ways: add art work -- figurines or paintings -- in the form of the hummingbird; or add real hummingbirds by attracting the migrating birds to your yard or garden.

-- according to the bagua, will promote positive chi and increase opportunities.
+- Feng shui relies on placement for enhancement of energy flow.
+A representation of a hummingbird in the wealth, fame/reputation or travel/helpful people area of your home, according to the bagua, will promote positive chi and increase opportunities.
 If you are looking for romance or a partner, always display two hummingbirds to encourage relationship, not solitude.

 - Hang a picture of one or more hummingbirds in a nursery to magnify the pure energy of small, potent beings.